By Mike Ratliff

 We are calling for our Christian leaders to repent of these things and become conformed unto the real Gospel, not the various facsimiles of it.
 We are in desperate need of hearing the real Gospel because it is through reading the word in its proper context and the Holy Spirit’s revealing that word by which we are conformed to Christ’s character, which is our sanctification, for He is holy.
 The very work of the Holy Spirit after our salvation is to conform us to the image or character of the Lamb of God, which is holiness.

-And we know that for those who love God all things work together for good, for those who are called according to his purpose.
-For those whom he foreknew he also predestined to be conformed to the image of his Son, in order that he might be the firstborn among many brothers.
-(Romans 8:28-29 ESV)
+28 And we know that God causes all things to work together for good to those who love God, to those who are called according to His purpose.
+29 For those whom He foreknew, He also predestined to become conformed to the image of His Son, so that He would be the firstborn among many brethren; Romans 8:28-29 (NASB)

 All genuine Christians have believed on Christ because they realized He was the holy Lamb who was the sacrifice for them as born sinners and the sins they commit.
 However, they also must continue their Christian walk according to that knowledge of His holiness.
 As they have received Christ Jesus the Lord, they do walk in Him.
 This is so much more than mumbling a few words about receiving Him into one’s heart!
 Genuine salvation is the product of commitment to be holy and a commitment to Him who is holy!
 This is also a commitment to treat God’s Word as holy and to dwell in it.
 This commitment is wrapped in the fear of God because we know that God totally expects us to walk as Jesus walked because we accepted His offer of salvation and His Spirit now indwells us.
 Salvation is not a “Get Out of Jail Free Card” that is given to those who simply do some religious act then live for self from that point on.

-Therefore do not be ashamed of the testimony about our Lord, nor of me his prisoner, but share in suffering for the gospel by the power of God, who saved us and called us to a holy calling, not because of our works but because of his own purpose and grace, which he gave us in Christ Jesus before the ages began, and which now has been manifested through the appearing of our Savior Christ Jesus, who abolished death and brought life and immortality to light through the gospel, for which I was appointed a preacher and apostle and teacher, which is why I suffer as I do.
-But I am not ashamed, for I know whom I have believed, and I am convinced that he is able to guard until that Day what has been entrusted to me.
-(2 Timothy 1:8-12 ESV)
+8 Therefore do not be ashamed of the testimony of our Lord or of me His prisoner, but join with me in suffering for the gospel according to the power of God, 9 who has saved us and called us with a holy calling, not according to our works, but according to His own purpose and grace which was granted us in Christ Jesus from all eternity, 10 but now has been revealed by the appearing of our Savior Christ Jesus, who abolished death and brought life and immortality to light through the gospel, 11 for which I was appointed a preacher and an apostle and a teacher.
+12 For this reason I also suffer these things, but I am not ashamed; for I know whom I have believed and I am convinced that He is able to guard what I have entrusted to Him until that day.
+2 Timothy 1:8-12 (NASB)

 God delivered and saved us and called us with a holy calling which leads to a life of consecration, a vocation of holiness.
 God did not do this because of anything we have done, but because of and to further His own purpose and Grace which was given to us in Christ Jesus before the world began.

-Blessed be the God and Father of our Lord Jesus Christ, who has blessed us in Christ with every spiritual blessing in the heavenly places, even as he chose us in him before the foundation of the world, that we should be holy and blameless before him.
-In love he predestined us for adoption through Jesus Christ, according to the purpose of his will, to the praise of his glorious grace, with which he has blessed us in the Beloved.
-(Ephesians 1:3-6 ESV)
+3 Blessed be the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly places in Christ, 4 just as He chose us in Him before the foundation of the world, that we would be holy and blameless before Him.
+In love 5 He predestined us to adoption as sons through Jesus Christ to Himself, according to the kind intention of His will, 6 to the praise of the glory of His grace, which He freely bestowed on us in the Beloved.
+Ephesians 1:3-6 (NASB)

 What was the purpose of God towards those who believe?
 It is that they be holy and blameless before Him.
 Therefore, let us seek to remove the leaven from our ‘house’ because the Lamb of God, our Passover Lamb, is with us.
 We are commanded to be holy, which means that we are to live lives of commitment to be separate from the world and its ways, to not be conformed to it.
 If you are a genuine Christian then the Holy Spirit is working in you to cleanse you of your enslavement to your flesh.
 Your part is to draw near unto God that He may draw near unto you.